orbartal/docker-tester-spring-mongodb/README.md

 There are currently 3 spring profiles that define the mongo db that the backend server will use:
 1. test: use embeded mongodb docker run with [testcontainer](https://www.testcontainers.org).
 No changes are needed in the config.
 Good for auto testing.
 2. dev: use a local mongo server.
 Fill in details for local DB in application-dev.properties.
 Good for manual testing locally.
 3. comp: use a set of mongodb dockers that work together as a single service.
 Fill in detail in the compose file.
-Good for e2e testing with docker compose.
+Good for e2e testing.

 There are currently 4 mods to testing the backend:
 1. Running integration test without running the real backend server.
 Using spring profile test.